- Cookworthy, Room 405h, Drakes Circus, Plymouth, PL4 8AA

 Grants & contracts

-2012, DFID, UK Department for International Development grant for a study on Entrepreneurship Education in eastern Africa
+2012, DFID, UK Department for International Development grant for a study on Entrepreneurship Education in eastern Africa - GBP 100,000

 Wheeler, D., Kaijage, E., Hunter, L, Brown, S., Ochieng, D. and Abdelnour, S. (2012).
 Supporting Entrepreneurship in East Africa.
 A report prepared for the Department for International Development.
 Available at DFID

 Brexit series 2018 – Brexit and International Trade: Opportunities and Challenges for the South Westhttps://www.plymouth.ac.uk/research/institutes/social-policy-enterprise/brexit-meeting-the-challenge-in-the-south-west

 July, 2017 - SW International Trade Summit in partnership with the Institute of Export and International Trade (IoEIT).